7 facts you might not have known about PFAS

 01

-Per- & polyfluoroalkyl substances (PFAS) are chemicals that effectively repel fat, water, and stains from various surfaces.
+Per- and polyfluoralkyl substances (PFAS) are chemicals that effectively repel fat, water, and stains from various surfaces.

 02

-PFAS can be found in cosmetics, water-repellent products, ski wax, candy packaging, and kitchen products with non-stick.
+PFAS can be found in beauty products, water-repellent items, ski wax, candy wrappers, and kitchenware with non-stick coating.

 03

-Research shows that PFAS can be carcinogenic and is linked to a range of health risks, such as hormonal disruptions and liver damage.
+Research shows that PFAS can cause cancer and is linked to a range of health risks, such as hormone disturbances and liver damage.

 04